core-wg/yang-cbor/draft-veillette-core-cool-latest.md

 ## The 'a' Query Parameter {#a-uri-query}

-When performing a GET, the normal behaviour of a CoOL server is to exclude from the GET response, data nodes currently set to the default value as defined by the YANG "default" statement.
+When performing a GET, the normal behaviour of a CoOL server is to exclude from the GET response, data nodes currently set to the default value as defined by the YANG 'default' statement.
 This behaviour called 'trim' is defined in {{RFC6243}} section 3.2.

 This rule also applies to the FETCH for containers and list instances but not for the root data nodes.
 To minimize the payload size of the FETCH responses, root data nodes are returned in a CBOR array without associated SID.
 To keep the symmetry between the FETCH request and the FETCH response, a CBOR content must be returned for each data node requested as follows: